Priyo21/LoadRunner-Utility-using-AWT/README.md

 # LoadRunner-Utility-using-AWT
-With this utility you can automate the transaction naming in scripts ,adding dynamic think time to the scripts,remove unwanted requests coming from specific dimain and many other functionality .Please go through the read me section.
+What you can acheive from this utility
+1.Transaction naming in scripts.
+2.Adding dynamic think time to the scripts.
+3.Remove unwanted requests coming from specific domain .
+4.Dynamic insert of web_reg_find function(with out the text) for every transaction and error handling for the above request.

+What do you need to run this.
+1.JDK 7 and above.
+2.A Web HTTP/HTML Protocol script created in Loadrunner.